roseTadiwa/The-Sparks-Foundation-Internship/README.md

 This terrorism dataset EDA project aims to provide valuable insights to security analysts and decision-makers by uncovering patterns, trends, and vulnerabilities in the global terrorism landscape.
 The findings from this analysis can help inform security planning, risk mitigation, and policy development.

 **Get the dataset  at**; https://drive.google.com/file/d/1luTU7xBvI7QAGPbQMxEHcgKUi9d6UeP_/view

+# 2. English Premier League Data Analysis

+## Project Description
+This project aims to perform a comprehensive analysis of the English Premier League (EPL) dataset to uncover insights about the most successful teams, top-performing players, and factors contributing to team performance.
+Using R programming, I conducted exploratory data analysis, statistical modeling, and data visualization to gain a deeper understanding of the EPL landscape.

+## Data Source
+The dataset used in this project was obtained from [https://drive.google.com/file/d/18iDDIIZGt8eWxzqbyMIqcn5X7bHINuLw/view].
+It covers the results, player statistics, and team information for the English Premier League.

+## Methodology
+The analysis was carried out using the following steps:

+1. **Data Preprocessing**: The raw dataset was cleaned and transformed to handle missing values, correct data types, and create new derived features.
+2. **Exploratory Data Analysis**: I performed extensive EDA, including analyzing team performance metrics, player statistics, and the relationships between various factors.
+3. **Statistical Modeling**: Multiple regression models were built to identify the key predictors of team success, such as player performance, team formation, and financial resources.
+4. **Data Visualization**: Interactive visualizations were created to showcase the insights, including league standings, player performance charts, and decision-making dashboards.